race2infinity/The-Documentation-Compendium/CONTRIBUTING.md

 # Contributing Guide

-Contributing to The-Documentation-Compendium is fairly easy.
+- Contributing to The Documentation Compendium is fairly easy.
 This document shows you how to get started.
+- The [Codebase Structure](/CODEBASE_STRUCTURE.md) has detailed information about how the various files in this project are structured.

 ## Submitting changes